gabewiss/CSE_583_COVID_MANDATES/README.md

 ### Introduction

-To see how effective the Covid-19 related mandates are in the United States.
+This is a softeware that takes the latest Covid-19 case counts data updated by _New York Times_ and shows it with the Covid-19 related Mandates in the United States.
+With this tool, we can see how effective a certain mandate is in terms of increased case counts.

 Includes
-1. A choropleth of USA to see the overview of monthly positive Covid19 counts of each state.
+1. A choropleth of USA to see the overview of monthly positive Covid-19 counts of each state.

 2. Line graphs of states with markers of mandates.